 So what the heck is Red Light Therapy and why haven’t you heard of it?

 You haven’t heard of it because it only recently became affordable for consumers to own.
-Each light that I bought was $799, and their price has since dropped to $699 (and you really only need one, but two makes the process quicker.)
+Each light that I bought was $799 (and you really only need one, but two makes the process quicker.)
 A couple of years ago, the cheapest Red Light Therapy device we knew of was $100,000.
 You can see why I waited until now to try it.

 The basic takeaway is this: we as humans need red and infrared light, and we don’t get enough of it.
 Because of that, our cells are unnecessarily sluggish, effecting our energy, our moods, our muscle recovery and growth, our sleep, and pretty much our everything.
 By getting a daily or every other day dose of red light, we can have more energy, less pain, and better functioning muscles.
 Because I was having such extreme and chronic muscle pain, I can absolutely attest to its effectiveness.

 I started using the light on December 1, which consists of laying in front of my light (about 6 inches away from it) and rotating angles every 3-6 minutes to let it light every surface of my skin.
 I have taken 13 pages of notes, documenting daily how I feel in every facet, what time I used the light, how I felt afterward, how I slept, how I ran, and everything else I could think to document.
 Here is a summary of the red light results I wrote down in my daily notes: